STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

+The image is fed into the model as an uncropped image.
+It should be noted that we use a pretrained backbone for the CLIP model (based on OpenAI's VIT B-32 model, pretrained on the MS-COCO, Visual Genome and the YFCC100M datasets \cite{clip})

 It should also be noted that the models used for baselining in this paper are primarily designed for image data.
 Hence, in order to support training over dynamic data, such as Imagenet-VIDVRD \cite{shang2017video}, we modify the architectures by replacing 2D convolutional backbones with ResNet-based 3D convolutional layers \cite{tran2018closer}, optionally pretrained over the KINETICS-400 dataset \cite{carreira2017quo} (as opposed to the ImageNet dataset in the traditional 2D convolutional network).
-All the code is published in a public repository and can be found \href{https://github.com/PalaashAgrawal/STUPD}{here}.

 For pretraining, we select only a part of the STUPD dataset.
 For all pretraining tasks, we select predicate categories that are shared by both the real-world dataset and the STUPD dataset.
 This leads us with a 6-way single-label classification task for the SpatialSense dataset, and a 10-way single label classification task for the ImageNet-VidVRD dataset.
 A similar strategy is followed for the CLEVR dataset.
 In the case of ImageNet dataset, we only pretrain the convolutional backbone of the model.
 For a fair comparison, we train all models with the same hyperparameters and number of epochs of training.
 All pretraining tasks (except ImageNet pretraining) are carried out for 2 cycles, while finetuning on the real-world task is carried out for 5 cycles.
 The ImageNet pretraining is carried out for 20 cycles.